Advertising agency: Client relationships

 Studies show that successful advertising agencies tend to have a shared sense of purpose with their clients through collaboration.
 This includes a common set of client objectives where agencies feel a shared sense of ownership of the strategic process.
 Successful advertisements start with clients building a good relationship with the agencies and work together to figure out what their objectives are.
 Clients must trust the agencies to do their jobs correctly and accordingly with the resources they have provided.
-Breakdowns in relationships were more likely to occur when agencies felt undermined, subjugated, or even feel they don't have equal status.
+Breakdowns in relationships were more likely to occur when agencies felt undermined, subjugated, or even feel they do not have equal status.
 Traditionally advertising agencies tend to be in a position to take the lead on projects but results are best when there is a more collaborative relationship.

 Stronger collaboration happens in situations where a personal chemistry has been established between both parties.
-Finding out similar likes and dislikes points of view, and even hobbies and passions.
+Finding out similar likes and dislikes, points of view, and even hobbies and passions.
 Personal chemistry builds with the length of the client relationship, frequency of meetings, and how far mutual respect goes between parties.
 This was one trait that advertising agencies were perceived to not always have.
 It was suggested that on occasions media planners and researchers were more closely involved in the project because of their personal relationships with their clients.
 Successful strategic planning is best when both parties are involved due to the bond between sides by understanding each other's views and mindset.

 Involved advertising account planners are seen to contribute towards successful agency-client collaboration.
 Planners of advertising agencies tend to be capable of creating a very powerful, trusting relationship with their clients because they were seen as intellectual prowess, seniority, and have empathy in the creative process.